 However, I think once I saw Gemini CLI get released, I was like, ok I should try that out.
 The Gemini CLI has a free tier.
 Gemini CLI did ok, but it seemed not quite as powerful as Claude.
 I had also already used Claude via the Avante.nvim integration, so I switched to Claude Code

 I started making Claude Code do very challenging tasks, and it was quite successful on many of them.
-One of the most mindboggling things it has done to date for me, and there are many, is that it completely reached into a very complex codebase called Bandage, a C++ codebase, and managed to compile it using emscripten to WASM and use it in Javascript.
-This produced https://github.com/cmdcolin/bandagejs It is a demo that I still need to work on, but I was pretty mindblown by this
+One of the most mindboggling things it has done to date for me, and there are many, is that it completely reached into a very complex codebase called Bandage, a C++ codebase, and managed to extract the graph layout functions and compile it using emscripten to WASM and use it in Javascript.
+This produced https://github.com/cmdcolin/bandagejs

 Switching from API billing to subscription

 I am not a big fan of subscriptions, but I also started burning through a lot of API tokens.
 I’m talking like…it burned through 50+ bucks to do that bandageJS project even though it only did it in a couple hours.
-That cost is high, but at the same time it would literally make breakthroughs that I would (likely) never have done.
+That cost is high, but at the same time, it would literally make breakthroughs that I would (likely) never have done.

 In any case, to try to bring ‘down the cost’ from API billing I decided to change to a subscription at some point.